cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

                 da[dp++] = (byte) sa[sp++];
 ```

-Any charset that is ASCII-compatible would probably benefit from doing the same, but surprisingly they are missing out.
+Any charset that is ASCII-compatible would probably benefit from doing the same, but most are somewhat surprisingly missing such fast-paths.

 Regardless: any encoding that is ASCII-compatible (and produce a single byte stream when encoding ASCII) is essentially doing the same thing in this benchmark, but ending up with vastly different results.
 The difference is that ISO-8859-1 intrinsic, which speeds up ISO-8859-1 and ISO-8859-1 alone.
 That's not very nice, but that's how it's been since JDK 8.